An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Properties of the value function

 Due to \cref{prop:value-fun-lst18}, we can apply the bisection method to solve \cref{eq: root-finding-levelset-lst} and for any $\epsilon > 0$ we can obtain a solution $\lambda_{\varepsilon}$ satisfying $|\lambda_{\varepsilon} - \lambda^*| \leq \varepsilon$ in $O(\log(1/\varepsilon))$ iterations, where $\lambda^*$ is a solution to \cref{eq: root-finding-levelset-lst}.
 In this paper, we will design a more efficient secant method for solving \cref{eq: root-finding-levelset-lst}.
 To achieve this goal, we first study the (strong) semismoothness property of $\varphi(\cdot)$.

 In this paper, we focus on the case where $p(\cdot)$ is a gauge function.
 In most of the applications, $p(\cdot)$ is a norm {function}, which is {automatically} a gauge function.
 We will leave the study of the (strong) semismoothness of $\varphi(\cdot)$ for a general $p(\cdot)$ as future work.
+Because of its repeated occurrence in this section, we present the following assumption: